-The Columbia Wetlands Stewardship Partners came together several years ago in order to allow local communities to play a role in stewarding this very important wetland system and have produced a detailed river guide to the Columbia River between Canal Flats and Golden, BC, Canada.
+The Columbia Wetlands Stewardship Partners came together several years ago in order to allow local communities to play a role in stewarding this very important wetland system and have produced a detailed river guide to the Columbia River between Canal Flats and Golden.